mrkrd/cochlea/README.rst

 The implemented models are state-of-the-art biophysical models and give realistic approximation of the auditory nerve activity.

-They are implemented using the original code from their authors as much as possible.
+They are implemented using the original code from their authors whenever possible.
 We wanted to have implementations that gives the same results as the original models.
-Whenever possible, it was verified with unit testing (tests directory).
+We also made an effort to verify the implementation with unit testing (tests directory).

 The models are also fast.
 It is easy to generate responses of hundreds or even thousands of auditory nerve fibers (ANFs).
 It is